lydell/tiny-decoders/README.md

 - `error.format()` defaults to showing actual values.
 It also shows the “path” to the problematic value (which isn’t available at the time `error` is constructed, which is why `error.message` doesn’t contain the path).
 - `error.format({ sensitive: true })` can be used to hide potentially sensitive data.
 (See `ReprOptions`.)

-## Tolerant decoding

-Since arrays and objects can hold multiple values, their decoders allow opting into tolerant decoding, where you can recover from errors, either by skipping values or providing defaults.
-Whenever that happens, the error that would otherwise have been thrown is pushed to an `errors` array (`Array<DecoderError>`, if provided), allowing you to inspect what was ignored.
-(Perhaps not the most beautiful API, but very simple.)

-For example, if you pass an `errors` array to a [fields](#fields) decoder, it will both push to the array and pass it along to its sub-decoders so they can push to it as well.
-If you make a custom decoder, you’ll have to remember to pass along `errors` as well when needed.

-Functions that support tolerant decoding take a `mode` option which can have the following values:

-- `"throw"` (default): Throws a `DecoderError` on the first invalid item.
-- `"skip"`: Items that fail are ignored.
-This means that a decoded array can be shorter than the input array – even empty!
-And a decoded object can have fewer keys that the input object.
-Errors are pushed to the `errors` array, if present.
-(Not available for [fields](#fields), since skipping doesn’t make sense it that case.)
-- `{ default: U }`: The passed default value is used for items that fail.
-A decoded array will always have the same length as the input array, and a decoded object will always have the same keys as the input object.
-Errors are pushed to the `errors` array, if present.

-See the [tolerant decoding example](examples/tolerant-decoding.test.ts) for more information.

 ## Type annotations

 The obvious type annotation for decoders is `: Decoder<T>`.
 But sometimes that’s not the best choice, due to TypeScript quirks!
 For [fields](#fields) and [fieldsAuto](#fieldsAuto), the recommended approach is: